Schoolboy215/boggle-server/README.md

 * `CA` _is optional and points to a ` chain.pem ` file if you're using a certificate from an authority_

 ### .apiToken file ###
-If you want your server to be secured with an api token, you simply put the code into the `.apiToken` file
+If you want your server to be secured with an api token, you simply put the value into the `.apiToken` file.
+The token can also be changed later from the settings page of the interface after logging in. **If you use a token, users who wish to make requests to the server either by API or with a mobile app will need to be told so they can enter it**

 #### Setting up for certbot ####
 If you're using the guide linked above and need to validate your domain, you can run the ` certSetup.js ` server temporarily.